ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ### Conclusion

 By this stage you should have three Pi's each with MicroK8s, NFS CSI Driver, Cert Manager, Traefik, Ortelius and a NFS server up and running.
 Stay tuned for Part 4 where we unleash LetsEncrypt with Cloudflare for automatic certificate renewal to provide certificate and TLS services.
-Lastly we will include secrets management with Doppler.

 Yes there is more extraterrestrial life in a cloud deployment near you........